 In 2007, Shannon made Bollywood history by being the first Caucasian female in a starring role, which saw her in a star-studded cast, as one of the six heroines in the Bollywood film Salaam-E-Ishq.

 Shannon’s TV credits include an array of colourful characters.
 From the misguided, cult-following, self-mutilating girlfriend of Kyle Ortlepp, Yvette Meyer in Isidingo; the lead role of Caz O’Donough in MNET’s drama series Snitch; to the main credited cast member in the second and third seasons of the SABC3 drama series Hard Copy, playing hard-edged journalist Kim Smollen; as well as the dynamic, whip smart Samantha Mazur in The Lab.
 Shannon starred alongside Eric Stoltz, playing his estranged and embittered ex-wife, in the International Sci-Fi mini-series The Triangle; and she also played the romantic lead, Katie, in Darryl James Roodt’s rugby feature film Number Ten.

-Shannon starred alongside Daniel Radcliffe in BBC 2’s highly anticipated, The Game Changers in late 2015.
-Midway through 2016, Shannon was on set with Lawrence Fishburne, in the BET Biopic, Madiba.
+In 2015, Shannon returned to Isidingo where she played Angelique Scott (Indeed, she’s played two different characters on the same show!).
+Shannon also starred alongside Daniel Radcliffe in BBC 2’s highly anticipated, The Game Changers in late 2015, and midway through 2016, Shannon was on set with Lawrence Fishburne, in the BET Biopic, Madiba.

 For bookings or more information on Shannon, please, get in contact with an agent at Owen S. Management on 011 483 0940 / email@example.com